 “Delicious with lime and club soda,” says Kelly, “it can also be incorporated into the traditional Pisco Sour to enhance the creativity in Peru’s national cocktail.”

-Brooklyn Crafted Extra Spicy Ginger Beer, case of 12 for $49.99 on Amazon
+Brooklyn Crafted Extra Spicy Ginger Beer, case of 12 for $39.99 from Amazon

 For taking your chicha morada into mocktail, or even rocktail territory.